onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The parable about the elephant in regards to aggregation and integration

 Nobody is developing open source malware and hacks.
 Stuxnet wasn’t developed in the open.
 If we make the entire economy open with the proper relationship between collaboration and competition it would be much harder for someone to work on something with scale in opacity

-Civilization should be designed from the perspective of the veil of ignorance

 If we had to self-regulate crypto - how would we incentivise that founders don’t cash out unless their product actually works out?